 Edmonton celebrates diversity at the annual Heritage Days Festival.
 Sometimes people call Edmonton Festival City.
 You can find many different community festivals all year.
 Edmonton's cold weather does not stop Edmontonians!
 A festival is a day to celebrate.
 Festivals might include concerts, plays, food or movies.
 You can find your favourite festival at the same time every year in the same place.
-The Heritage Days Festival is at Hawrelak Park for three days in August.
+The Heritage Days Festival is a three-day event in August.
 Different cultural groups have booths with food and cultural things to buy.
 You can learn about more than 100 different countries.
 You can enjoy free entertainment on more than 25 stages.

-LGBTQ2S+ Community
+2SLGBTQQIA+ Community

 Canada believes in your civil rights.
 It was the first country outside Europe to make same sex marriage legal (2005).
-LGBTQ2S+ stands for lesbian, gay, bisexual, transgender, two-spirit, and queer.
+2SLGBTQQIA+ stands for Two Spirit, lesbian, gay, bisexual, transgender, queer, questioning, intersex and asexual (2SLGBTQQIA+).
 The [+] symbol allows you to self-identify in a way that makes sense to you.
 Edmonton supports you.
 It does not matter what your sexual orientation is.
-The Pride Parade is one way Edmonton supports the LGBTQ2S+ community every June.
+In Festival City, the Pride Parade is one way Edmonton supports the 2SLGBTQQIA+ community every June.